flekschas/pub-sub/README.md

 ### Between-context messaging

 The global pub-sub instance is created when `pub-sub-es.js` is loaded and provides a way for global messaging within and between contexts.
-It utilizes the [Broadcast Channel API](https://developer.mozilla.org/en-US/docs/Web/API/BroadcastChannel), which is [currently not available in all browsers](https://caniuse.com/#feat=broadcastchannel).
-If you need to support more browsers you have to load a [polyfill](https://gist.github.com/alexis89x/041a8e20a9193f3c47fb).
-PubSubES is _not_ taking care of that!
-Also, when sending sending objects from one context to another you have to make sure that they are clonable.
+It utilizes the [Broadcast Channel API](https://developer.mozilla.org/en-US/docs/Web/API/BroadcastChannel).
+Note, when sending sending objects from one context to another you have to make sure that they are cloneable.
 For example, trying to broadcast a reference to a DOM element will fail.

-## Difference to other pub-sub llibraries
+## Difference to other pub-sub libraries

 You might have come across the awesome [PubSubJS](https://github.com/mroderick/PubSubJS) library and wonder which one to choose.
 First of all, both are tiny, have no dependencies, and offer async event broadcasting.
 The two main features that PubSubES offers are:

-1. Auto-unsubscribable event listening: via `pubSub.subscribe(eventName, eventHandler, t)` you can make the `eventHandler` unsubscribed from `eventName` automatically after `eventName` was broadcasted `t` times.
+1. Auto-unsubscribable event listening: via `pubSub.subscribe(eventName, eventHandler, times)` you can make the `eventHandler` unsubscribed from `eventName` automatically after `eventName` was broadcasted `times` times.

 2. Between-context messaging: PubSubES supports the new Broadcast Channel API so you can send events between different browser contexts, e.g., tabs.